j7nw4r/rust-rdkafka/README.md

 [Tokio] is a platform for fast processing of asynchronous events in Rust.
-The interfaces exposed by the [`StreamConsumer`] and the [`FutureProducer`] allow rust-rdkafka users to easily integrate Kafka consumers and producers within the Tokio platform, and write asynchronous message processing code.
+The interfaces exposed by the [`StreamConsumer`] and the [`FutureProducer`] allow rust-rdkafka-redux users to easily integrate Kafka consumers and producers within the Tokio platform, and write asynchronous message processing code.
-Note that rust-rdkafka can be used without Tokio.
+Note that rust-rdkafka-redux can be used without Tokio.

-To see rust-rdkafka in action with Tokio, check out the [asynchronous processing example] in the examples folder.
+To see rust-rdkafka-redux in action with Tokio, check out the [asynchronous processing example] in the examples folder.

 ### At-least-once delivery